FRED WOODS / VP MARKETING / GEONEO SAN DIEGO, CALIF. / WWW.GEONEO.COM

 Energy conservation and sustainability are priorities for governments and businesses in regions throughout the Americas, Europe, Middle East and Asia.
 Most existing infrastructure is old and obsolete.
 This is an obstacle to meet the rising expectations of government officials, employees and citizens.
 Governments are leading large-scale transformational projects to address this issue.

 Buildings, facilities, campuses and installations account for the most energy consumption within these regions.
 To reduce energy use and create sustainable facilities, governments worldwide are taking action.
 Whether through governmental orders, regional mandates or city plans, governance is driving conservation and sustainability.
 This is leading to the rise of smart buildings, facilities, installations and campuses.
 Facility managers, installation commanders and campus administrators are purchasing and implementing modern, efficient and connected equipment that can make these facilities smarter and energy efficient.
+It is not just businesses that have to be aware of the amount of energy they are consuming, but households too.
+If you have found your energy bills are higher than usual, you could always look into a site like Simply Switch, who can offer you advice on the best gas and electricity deals out there, to help you save you money.

 “Energy is a valuable resource that is critical for Marine Corps readiness and success.
 To be effective, we cannot afford to use more than we need.
 To maintain our expeditionary edge, we will use energy wisely, from ‘Bases to Battlefield.’”